robertozanchi/map-data-wrangling/README.md

 #OpenStreetMap Data Wrangling with MongoDB

-This is project 3 of Udacity's Data Analyst Nanodegree.
+This is project 3 of Udacity's Data Analyst Nanodegree: Data Wrangling with MongoDB.
+The aim is to use data munging techniques, such as assessing the quality of the data for validity, accuracy, completeness, consistency and uniformity, to clean the OpenStreetMap data for a select part of the world.

+This [GihHub repository](https://github.com/robertozanchi/map-data-wrangling) contains my project report and the code used as ```.py``` files.

 ##Openstreetmap Data for Central London